 Associate of Applied Science in Computer Science About the Program This program provides students with a broad set of skills and knowledge in the basic areas of computer programming and computer science.
 The core requirements in mathematics, computer science, and electrical engineering cover the basic principles and methodologies of discrete mathematics, problem analysis and algorithm development, high-level programming languages, operating systems, computer architecture, and software engineering.
 Students completing this degree will be qualified for entry-level programming positions with skills of program design and code development, testing, maintenance, and analysis.
 Students will also be qualified to work as part of a software development team.
-Note: A BS and CS is offered at UNM-Los Alamos through the Upper Division Office and students may earn an AAS in CS while working towards this BS in CS degree.
-Computer Science Program Tracks Students may select between two program tracks: Transfer track:
+Note: Students may earn a BS in CS at the UNM-LA campus in conjunction with the Upper Division and Graduate Office.
+The AAS in CS may be earned while working towards the BS in CS degree.
+Computer Science Program Tracks Students may select between two program tracks: • Transfer track:

-For students who expect to transfer to baccalaureate programs at four-year institutions in general and at UNM - Los Alamos and the Albuquerque Campus in particular; Terminal track:
+For students who expect to transfer to baccalaureate programs at four-year institutions in general and at UNM-Los Alamos and Albuquerque Campus in particular; • Terminal track:

 For students interested in terminating with the Associate Degree from UNM-Los Alamos.
 Please consult an UNM-Los Alamos advisor for a list of recommended courses or for more information about curriculum differences between these two tracks.
 Specific Requirements 1.
-A minimum of 65 credit hours with a minimum cumulative grade point average of 2.0.
-At least 15 of these 65 hours must be UNM-Los Alamos catalog credit courses taken in residence.
+A minimum of 65 credit hours with a minimum grade point average of 2.0.
+At least 15 of these 65 hours must be UNM-LA catalog credit courses taken in residence.
 A maximum of 6 CR/NC hours in technical electives only may count towards the degree.
 Please see an advisor regarding eligibility of a particular CR/NC class.
 Students must have completed Math 123, Math 150, and CS 101LT or CS 102LT before enrolling in core computer science courses.
 Students planning to transfer to the UNM Computer Science Department should contact an UNM-Albuquerque advisor regarding the transferability of UNM-Los Alamos Computer Science courses.
 2. Writing and Speaking (9 credit hours) Engl 101: Composition I: Exposition (3) Engl 102: Composition II: Analysis & Argument (3) Engl 219: Technical Writing (3) or C & J: any course (3) 3.
 Computer Science (23 credit hours) An overall computer course GPA of at least 2.5 is required, with a C (not C-) or better in each computer course taken.
-CS 151L: Computer Programming Fundamentals [in C++] (3) CS 201: Mathematical Foundations of Computing Science (3) CS 251L: Intermediate Programming [Introduction to Data Structures] (3) CS 220LT: Systems Analysis and Design (3) CS 257L: Nonimperative Programming (3) CS 259LT: Introduction to Object Oriented Programming (2) CS 260LT: Introduction to Applied Software Engineering (2) CS 293L: Social and Ethical Issues in Computing (1) Select one of the following:
+CS 152L: Computer Programming Fundamentals for Computer Science Majors (3) CS 220LT: Systems Analysis and Design (3) CS 241L: Data Organization (3) CS 251L: Intermediate Programming (3) CS 257L: Non-imperative Programming (3) CS 259LT: Introduction to Object Oriented Programming (2) CS 260LT: Introduction to Applied Software Engineering (2) CS 261: Mathematical Foundations of Computing Science (3) CS 293: Social and Ethical Issues in Computing (1) 4.
+Electrical & Computer Engineering (4 credit hours) E CE 238L: Computer Logic Design (4) 5.
+Humanities/Fine Arts/Social Science (6 credit hours) 6.
+Mathematics and Statistics/Natural Science/ Behavioral Science (12 credit hours) must include:

-CS 160LT: Introduction to JAVA (3)

-CS 170LT: Introduction to Visual Basic (3)

-CS 180LT: Introduction to PERL (3)

-4. Electrical & Computer Engineering Computer Science (1- 4 credit hours)

-EECE 238L: Computer Logic Design (4)

-or

-CS 138LT: Introduction to Computer Hardware (1)

-5. Humanities/Fine Arts/Social Science (6 credit hours)

-6. Mathematics and Statistics/Natural Science/ Behavioral Science (12 credit hours)

-must include: